 Why do people unsubscribe anyway?

 Knowing why people unsubscribe is important for figuring out how you can keep them with an email preference center.
-There are many reasons why someone might unsubscribe, but the main ones are:
+The main reasons why someone might unsubscribe are:

 - Too many emails